 There are many different factors that influence whether a court will be willing to grant an expungement.
 Certain crimes are virtually always ineligible for expungement, while even minor crimes typically have conditions that must be met in order to qualify for expungement, which is often viewed as a discretionary action on the part of the court even where a crime is eligible and conditions are met.

-The seriousness of the convictions is carefully considered, as are statements by probation officers, prison authorities, and others regarding the petitioner's rehabilitation.
+The seriousness of the conviction is carefully considered, as are statements by probation officers, prison authorities, and others regarding the petitioner's rehabilitation.
 Most jurisdictions will refuse to grant expungement for most felonies that involve rape, murder, sexual assault, crimes against minors, and serious weapons charges.
 Even relatively minor convictions can prevent the grant of expungement if there are too many of them.

-Get Legal Help with Expungement
+Expungement: Get Legal Help Today